PennyLaneAI/pennylane/doc/development/adding_operators.rst

         num_wires = qml.operation.AnyWires

         # This attribute tells PennyLane what differentiation method to use.
 Here
-        # we request parameter-shift (or "automatic") differentiation.
+        # we request parameter-shift (or "analytic") differentiation.
         grad_method = "A"

         def __init__(self, angle, wire_rot, wire_flip=None, do_flip=False,